Huffman Prairie: Huffman Prairie Flying Field Historic Site

 The National Park Service currently operates this historic site where visitors may see the place where the Wrights developed the world's first practical airplane as well as replicas of their 1905 hangar and launching catapult.
 While the historic flying field is mowed short, simulating the grazed pasture used by the Wrights and allowing its use for re-enactment flights, an adjacent area of tall-grass prairie is maintained unmowed, managed instead using late-season controlled burns.
 A nature trail winds among the prairie's tall grasses, diverse wildflowers, and occasional shrubs.
 The Huffman Prairie area is located within the Air Force Base, with a separate entrance and fencing between it and an adjacent runway and other modern base facilities.

-The associated Huffman Prairie Flying Field Interpretive Center is located about 2 miles (3.2 km) from the flying field near the Wright Memorial, on a hilltop overlooking Huffman Prairie and other parts of the Air Force Base.
+The associated Huffman Prairie Flying Field Interpretive Center is located about 2 miles (3.2 km) from the flying field on Wright Brother Hill, near the Wright Brothers Memorial, overlooking Huffman Prairie and other parts of the Air Force Base.
 This National Park Service facility addresses the specific problems Orville and Wilbur Wright encountered while they were perfecting their flying machine, their first demonstration flights in the United States and in Europe, their exhibition team, and their manufacturing facility in Dayton, Ohio.
 The center contains a Wright Flyer flight simulator visitors can try out, highlights the continuing legacy of Orville and Wilbur Wright as embodied in the development of Wright-Patterson Air Force Base, and overviews the continuing aeronautical research at this Air Force facility.

 Huffman Prairie Flying Field was designated as a National Historic Landmark in 1990, is one element of the Dayton Aviation Heritage National Historical Park and was added to the U.S. World Heritage Tentative List as part of the Dayton Aviation Sites listing in 2008.
 In 1986, 109 acres of the natural portion of the Huffman Prairie was designated as an Ohio Natural Area.
 It is a component of the National Aviation Heritage Area.